 Using the mouse – click slightly to one side (left or right) of the first slide to be selected.
 Hold down the left mouse button and drag the cursor until all of the slides you want selected are highlighted.

-To move a group of slides:

-Select a group of slides.

-Drag and drop the group to their new location.
+To move a group of slides, select them and then drag and drop the group to their new location.

 Working in Slide Sorter view